FlaskSimpleAuth Recipes

 How-to allow non-TLS connections?

 The default configuration emphasizes security, so non TLS connections are rejected, unless running on localhost for tests.
-To allow non-TLS connections, set FSA_SECURE = False.
+To allow non-TLS connections, set FSA_SECURE = False and feel deeply ashamed to have done that.

 How-to use a shared REDIS cache?